Teen Feed’s Programs

 Street Talk Outreach Program (STOP):

 STOP is aimed at high-risk youth who avoid traditional social service agencies.
 Armed with backpacks, warm water, granola and soups, STOP sends out teams of staff and peer outreach workers to meet youth in their own environment—the streets and alleys where they spend most of their time.
-In 2017, STOP made over 3,500 positive contacts with youth on the streets, offering socks, food, referrals to resources, and a relationship with a caring adult – a 15% increase over 2016, and we are growing still.
+In 2018, STOP made over 3,500 positive contacts with youth on the streets, offering socks, food, referrals to resources, and a relationship with a caring adult.
 Focusing on building a relationship with homeless youth in their environment breaks down the resistance many have to engaging and working with trusting adults.
 STOP takes it a step further.
 We provide support coordination services (case management) for homeless youth ages 18-25 who may not be eligible for our SLY program.
 In support of this work, STOP Peer Youth Internship Program provides youth transitioning out of homelessness with employment experience while supporting their peers.
 Youth Interns work for 10 hours per week at a rate of $15.00 per hour for six months of service, assisting on outreach and supporting the Teen Feed meal program.
 This program enables interns to save funds for rent, providing valuable experience and employment reference while building connections with their peers.

 Service Links for Youth (SLY):